-A quick detour here for a note on a huge and frankly shameful blindspot on the part of Kodak— the biggest player in the home photography game — until the 1970s.
+A quick detour here for a note on a huge and frankly shameful blindspot on the part of Kodak.
+They were biggest player in the home photography game — until the 1970s.
 If you’ve ever looked at the home photos of medium and dark-complexioned people from this period, you’ll probably notice they often look under-exposed.
 That is to say, it isn’t easy to make out things like facial details.

 Movies and TV

-As far back as 1903, a French film titled Vie et la passion de Jésus Christ was hand-colored after filming to draw visual attention to important parts of each frame.
+As far back as 1903, a French film titled Vie et la passion de Jésus Christ was hand-colored after filming.
+The creators did so to draw visual attention to important parts of each frame.

 The first feature-length American movie that filmmakers captured in Technicolor was 1917’s The Gulf Between.
-It was a technical headache, and a commercial flop, hardly the proof-of-concept for a new world of color film its creators had hoped.
+It was a technical headache and a commercial flop.
+So it was hardly the proof-of-concept for a new world of color film its creators had hoped.

-While the vast majority of movies since the late 1950s have been in color, there have still been a few outliers, like 1974’s Young Frankenstein, 2011’s silent throw-back The Artist, and even a special monochrome re-release of 2019’s Best Picture winner Parasite (which Screenrant describes as a totally different movie-watching experience).
+The vast majority of movies since the late 1950s have been in color.
+However, there have still been a few outliers, like 1974’s Young Frankenstein, 2011’s silent throw-back The Artist, and even a special monochrome re-release of 2019’s Best Picture winner Parasite (which Screenrant describes as a totally different movie-watching experience).

 But if we’ve had reliable color film since blockbuster epics in the 1930s, how come TV shows like The Twilight Zone and What’s My Line were in good ol’ black and white until the late 1960s?
 That goes back to the matter of cost, just like with home photography.
 It simply wasn’t in the studios’ budgets to shell out for pricey color film for every program they produced.